Milnor fibre boundary of a non-isolated surface singularity: The first specific feature:

-In particular, for any of the pairs $(M'_{j,ver},M'_{j,hor})$ or $(M_{\Phi,ver},M_{\Phi,hor})$, the number of 2--Jordan blocks of the vertical operator coincides with the number of 2--Jordan blocks of the horizontal one.
-Moreover, the horizontal monodromies determine the corresponding $\bfz^2$--representations.
+In particular, for any of the pairs $(M'_{j,ver},M'_{j,hor})$ or $(M_{\Phi,ver},M_{\Phi,hor})$, the number of 2--Jordan blocks of the vertical operator coincides with the number of 2--Jordan blocks of the horizontal operator.
+Moreover, the horizontal monodromies determine the corresponding $\bfz^2$--representations completely.

+In fact, the identities (\ref{eq:STEE}) are true at the level of the geometric monodromies as well.
+Let us check this for the pair $(m_{\Phi,ver},m_{\Phi,hor})$; the local version is similar.